Correll Files

 Engaged, Not Engaged and Actively Disengaged

-Fab Force Offers Mindset and Versatility
+Applied Entrepreneurial Mindset Offers Mindset and Versatility

-Participants in our work force programs as well as nearly any of our more traditional academic programs would benefit from having an entrepreneurial mindset and introduction to a wide variety of digital and manual making experiences.
-The combination of these two disciplines tend to make people much better problems solvers, more curious and much more engaged when they enter the marketplace, either as small business owners serving customers or workers enthusiastically engaged in a competitive business.
+Participants in our work force programs as well as nearly any of our more traditional academic programs would benefit from having an entrepreneurial mindset and introduction to a wide variety of digital and hands-on making experiences.
+The combination of these disciplines tend to make people much better problems solvers, more curious and much more engaged when they enter the marketplace, either as small business owners serving customers or workers enthusiastically engaged in a competitive business.

 • 28 Oct 2024 2:56 PM | Jim Correll (Administrator)